ng0227/shankymahajan.github.io/README.md

 4. Make changes as you want!
 5. Use git and push your code.
 6. And You are done with your website.
+7. If you have doubts contact me via email.

 #### Don't forget to star the repo if you like it ;)